sridhar1422005/felpssantarosa.github.io/readme.md

 ### Prerequisites

-- A modern web browser
+- Node.js (v16 or higher)
-- A local web server (optional, for development)
+- npm or yarn

 ### Installation